Departmental Use of ID Cards

 In order to use the UT ID card in this manner, you will need the following:

-- A hardware device to read the magnetic strip or bar code on the UT ID card.
+- A hardware device to read the magnetic strip (Track 2) or bar code on the UT ID card.

 - A developer in your department who can write software to perform the functions necessary.